 If you have a faucet that has two handles for both hot and cold water, it’s likely that it’s a cartridge-style faucet.
 As it is used, the handles can loosen up over time, ultimately changing the water flow.
 You may need to get a new cartridge of the same size in order to prevent leaky faucets.

-The o-ring is part of the cartridge that is placed where the water comes out of your faucet.
-The o-rings can become worn out and loose over time, causing the faucet to leak.
+The O-ring is part of the cartridge that is placed where the water comes out of your faucet.
+The O-rings can become worn out and loose over time, causing the faucet to leak.
 You may need to get a new o-ring to prevent this from happening again.

 If you’ve noticed that the faucet is dripping for only a few hours a day, your water pressure is most likely the issue.
 This means that you will probably need to replace the worn-out pipes and various other parts that are causing this issue.

 It may also be that your pipes are unsecured due to loose screws after long usage.
-You may need to screw the pipes tight again or get a new screw to tighten it up.
+You may need to screw the pipes tight again or get a new screw to tighten them up.
 If you find that there are holes in your pipes, you will need to contact a professional immediately.

 Why is it So Important to Fix?

 It is important to get the faucet fixed as soon as you can.
 If you decide to push the issue away, it can waste a lot of water and result in very high water bills.
-Worst case scenario, your pipes burst and flood your home, giving you a lot messier and more expensive of a project.
+Worst case scenario, your pipes burst and flood your home, giving you a lot messier and more expensive project.